coffeemartin/Finalproject_PerthProperty/Project_Explanation.md

 The 5 most affordable average price suburbs are: Medina, Haynes, Armadale, Kwinana Town Centre

 ##### Visualisation 1 : From two simple scatter plots we can see there are quite a big price differences between suburbs.
 Dalkeith has an average price of 1.95m where as Cottesloe has an average prices of 1.65m.
-And the most expensive suburb average price is nearly 100 times more expensive than the most affordable suburb!!!
+And the most expensive suburb average price is nearly 100 times more than the most affordable suburb!!!

 #### Answer 2:

-Buy creating a mask, there are 7 suburbs' average price fits into my budget of 840k to 870k:
+Buy creating a mask, there are 7 suburbs' average price fits into a budget of 840k to 870k:
 Gwelup, Gooseberry Hill, Leederville, Darling Downs, Fremantle, North Perth, Alfred Cove.